EvX57/SpinCoating/README.md

 `Data` contains all the raw experimental data and processed data.

-`preprocess.py` can be used to process the raw experimental data for visualization or 3D manifold training.
+`preprocess.py` can be used to process the raw experimental data for visualization or training of the machine learning model.

 `visualize.py` can be used to visualize the data.